Semiparametric Estimation of a CES Demand System with Observed and Unobserved Product Characteristics: A Semiparametric Estimation Framework with Exponential Quality Kernel and Zero Market Shares

-\begin{assumption} The conditional distribution of $\eta_{j,t}$ given $\mathbf{w}_{j,t}$ satisfies (C.4a), (C.4b), and (C.9) of \citet{Klein1993}. \end{assumption} In Assumptions \ref{assu:The-product-characteristic} and \ref{assu:-is-independent}, we impose the independence of observed and unobserved product characteristics, and homoskedasticity of unobservable product characteristics, $\eta_{j,t}$, that relate to extensive margins.
+\begin{assumption} The parameter vector $\left(\sigma,\alpha,\bm{\beta},\gamma,\bm{\delta}\right)$ lies in a compact parameter space, with the true parameter value lying in the interior. \end{assumption} In Assumptions \ref{assu:The-product-characteristic} through \ref{assu:-is-independent}, we impose the independence of observed and unobserved product characteristics, and homoskedasticity of unobservable product characteristics, $\eta_{j,t}$, that relate to extensive margins.
 However, we do not assume that unobserved product characteristics and prices are independent.
 We allow for endogeneity in prices, which should be considered during identification and estimation; prices can be a function of observed and unobserved product characteristics.
-Assumption \ref{assu:There-exists-a} is the standard instrument condition to correct for price endogeneity.
-For a discussion of suitable instruments in practice, see \citet{Nevo2001}.
 Assumption \ref{assu:exclusion} is the exclusion restriction, which is required for identification during the second stage.
-The remaining assumptions are regularity conditions for the $\sqrt{N}$-consistency and asymptotic normality of the proposed estimator.
-Under Assumptions \ref{assu:The-product-characteristic} through \ref{assu:-is-independent-1}, conditions (C.1)-(C.9) of \citet{Klein1993} and Assumptions 5.1-5.7 of \citet{Powell2001} are satisfied.
+Note that a sufficient condition for Assumption \ref{assu:-is-independent} to hold is that $\eta_{j,t}\independent\mathbf{w}_{j,t}$ and $\eta_{j,t}$ has a bounded and continuous density over the real line.
+Assumptions \ref{assu:-and-} and \ref{assu:Denote--by} are smoothness conditions, imposed for the suggested estimators to be well-behaved.\footnote{Roughly, they require the existence of the higher-order derivatives for the respective conditional distribution and conditional expectation functions.
+See (C.6) of \citet{Klein1993} and Assumption 5.7 of \citet{Powell2001} for the exact conditions.} Assumption \ref{assu:There-exists-a} is the standard instrument condition to correct for price endogeneity.\footnote{See, e.g., \citet{Nevo2001} for a discussion of suitable instruments in practice.} Assumption \ref{assu:The-parameter-vector} is the usual compactness assumption.